AWS CI/CD Pipeline to Deploy a Serverless Framework Project

 Utilizing a CI/CD increases early defect detection, increases productivity, and faster release cycles.

 AWS CodePipeline, AWS CodeCommit, AWS CodeBuild helps you implement CI/CD automation for Serverless Framework Projects which helps the development team follow standard continuous integration and delivery process.

-While using AWS CI/CD Services you don’t need to worry about creating custom build servers manually that of course saves your engineering team time & cost, no maintenance cost, it’s cost only when it’s running, no worry about scaling, easily configurable, secure, highly available.
+While using AWS CI/CD Services you don’t need to worry about creating custom build servers manually, which saves your engineering team time and cost because it only charges you when it’s running, you no longer need to worry about scaling, it is easily configurable, secure, and highly available.